-The burning of solid or liquid residues or wastes to produce heat and electricity using steam turbine generators.
+The burning of solid or liquid residues or wastes to produce heat and electricity Incineration

+Industrial/Commercial/Municipal

-Industrial/Commercial/Municipal Solid Wastes
+Solid Wastes

 Mixed waste stream sourced from domestic garbage collections and council operations (e.g. sweeping and litter bins), commercial and industrial collections, which can include food waste, organic matter, plastics, paper and other materials.